cloudflare/cloudflare-docs/content/version-management/how-to/environments.md

 To prevent accidental changes, you can only update an environment's version through the process of **Promotion** or **Rollback**.

-For more details on the flow of versions of environments, refer to [How it works](/version-management/about/).
+For more details on the flow of versions and environments, refer to [How it works](/version-management/about/).

 ### Promote a version